abg2025/COSC-465-Router-Simulation/README.md

 ### Test Scenarios
 - **Packet Routing:** We check if packets are routed correctly with direct links according to the network layout specified in `network_config_test.json`.
 - **Dynamic Topology Support:** Our tests make sure the simulation can adjust to any network layout, especially those using dynamic routing (RIP using Distance Vector Routing) and direct links.
 The layout was specified in `network_config_dynamic.json`
--  **Same Network Packet Sending:** Our tests make sure the simulation can adjust to multiple clients connected to the same router via network address.
+-  **Same Network Packet Sending:** Our tests make sure the simulation can adjust to multiple clients connected to the same router.
 The layout was specified in `network_config_1router.json`.
 - **Create Your Own Network Test:** To create your own test using the unittest library add a new function within the TestNetworkSimulation class.
 If you want to test to see if a router or client recieved a specific packet, you can access their recieved_packets property and assertTrue to see if the device ever recieved it.
 You can also create your own network topologies by creating a new json file.
 Make sure to follow this template:
 ```json
 {